nodejs/node/doc/contributing/recognizing-contributors.md

 ## Amplification of posts announcing talks by collaborators

-When a collaborator is speaking at a public event they may request amplification by the Node.js accounts in social media.
+When a collaborator is speaking at a public event they may request amplification by the Node.js social media accounts.
 They can request that a post highlighting that they are speaking at the event be amplified by the Node.js accounts by making a request in the #nodejs-social channel in the OpenJS Foundation slack.
 We trust that collaborators will only request amplification when they believe